tizmagik/react-head/README.md

 ### Server setup

-Wrap your app with `<HeadProvider />` on the server with a given `headTags[]` array to pass down as part of your server-rendered payload.
+Wrap your app with `<HeadProvider />` on the server, using a `headTags[]` array to pass down as part of your server-rendered payload.
+When rendered, the component mutates this array to contain the tags.

 ```js
 import * as React from 'react';